Decision-making from a carer’s perspective

 Decisions about contact arrangements are the responsibility of the Department for Child Protection (not the court).

-The department makes decisions about contact arrangements in the best interests of the child.
-You can share your views about the arrangements and tell the department how a child copes before and after they return from family visits.
+The department makes decisions about contact arrangements in the best interests of the child or young person.
+You can share your views about contact arrangements and tell the department how the child or young person feels about or is affected by family visits.

-The department has the responsibility to also consider the views of the parents, family and the child.
+The department has the responsibility to also consider the views of the parents, family and the child or young person.

 Delegation of power